-All Schengen countries are EU/EEA member states, which means residents do not need a visa to enter Austria.
-For citizens of EU/EEA member states, you simply need to register your address and acquire an Anmeldebescheinigung, and fulfill the general requirements already outlined.
+For citizens of EU/EEA member states or Switzerland, you simply need to register your address and acquire an Anmeldebescheinigung, and fulfill the general requirements already outlined.
 Third-country nationals who want to work and reside in Austria for more than six months need a work and residence permit.
-There are several different types of combined work and residence permits, e.g. the Red-White-Red Card or the Blue Card EU.
+There are several different types of combined work and residence permits, e.g., the Red-White-Red Card or the EU Blue Card.
 The applications for these combined work and residence permits can be submitted in Austria by the future Austrian employer and will be evaluated by the Austrian Public Employment Service (AMS) and the immigration authority.
 Third-country nationals who intend to work self-employed also need a residence and work permit.